simplworld/simpl.world.website/_posts/2021-05-21-profiling-model-service.md

 Example profiling tasks following this pattern have been added to the Simpl `simpl-div-model` and `simpl-calc-model` repositories.

-Also, the `create_default_env` management commands in both these repositories support creating runs with non-default names.
+In addition, the `create_default_env` management commands in these repositories support creating runs with non-default names.
 For example, running:

 ```shell